 This series started in September and continues weekly on our Facebook and YouTube channels.
 View the schedule and watch past episodes >

-As we look to more actively support the growth of our artistic community, Village Theatre is exploring the creation of a free series of professional development classes.
+As we look to more actively support the growth of our artistic community, Village Theatre has created a free series of professional development classes.
 Any member of the Northwest artistic community is welcome in these practical development sessions and conversations taught by local and national industry leaders.
 Topics include audition techniques, finding agency and autonomy in a rehearsal room, voice over work, marketing yourself, and more.
-Details coming soon!

 New Musical Development